 As soon as you have your tenants' email addresses, it can be tempting to overdo it: to email them about every little thing.
 Resist that compulsion.
 We tend to see many recurrent incoming emails from the same company or person as spam.
 Your tenants’ email may even begin to mark your emails as spam.
 Send them one or two substantive emails per month unless they have contacted you with specific questions, comments or concerns.
 One example of a useful, substantive email is a monthly reminder about rent to which you can add other reminders or event information.

 Creating a catchy, unique headline works wonders when you want people to open your email.
 Make your headline a question, or otherwise imply that the content is exclusive to them.
-This simple step enhances likelihood that your residents will engage with the emails content.
+This simple step enhances the likelihood that your residents will engage with the content of the email.
 If you know your audience well enough, personalize or tailor the content to them, which demonstrates that the management is invested in their well-being.

 Make social media work for you